 contentType: application/x-protobuf - with this content type, the Tiles are encoded using protobuf format.

-schema: traffic_v1 is used to decode data stored on the platform.
-For more information on the traffic_v1 schema, see the Use Data Schema chapter.
+schema: traffic_v2 is used to decode data stored on the platform.
+For more information on the traffic_v2 schema, see the Use Data Schema chapter.

-coverage shows that the traffic_v1 layer covers 61 countries and values are presented as a list of ISO 3166 two-letter codes for countries.
+coverage shows that the realtime-traffic-flow-volatile layer covers 61 countries and values are presented as a list of ISO 3166 two-letter codes for countries.

 For more information on the above properties, see Data User Guide.